 The code section is also known as the Comprehensive Computer Data Access and Fraud Act.

-PC 502 (c) lists several ways in which a person can commit a crime.
+PC 502 (c) lists several ways to commit a crime.
 Some of these include:

 - taking or copying data from a computer, computer system, or network without permission.